-There is a clear correlation between loss of snowpack from pre- to post-monsoon season and decreased d-excess values (Fig. 3), which provides further evidence of a transition in moisture sourced from WWD-derived snowpack (with relatively high d-excess values) in the pre-monsoon season to ISM-derived rainfall in the post-monsoon season (with relatively lower d-excess values).
-Samples from the main stem of the river and glacier melt-dominated drainage basins exhibit less variation in d-excess values across seasons, reinforcing our hypothesis that high d-excess values are an indicator of WWD-sourced snowpack in the region.
+There is a clear correlation between loss of snowpack from pre- to post-monsoon season and decreased d-excess values (Fig. 5), which provides further evidence of a transition in moisture sourced from WWD-derived snowpack (with relatively high d-excess values) in the pre-monsoon season to ISM-derived rainfall in the post-monsoon season (with relatively lower d-excess values).
+Samples from groundwater and glacier melt-dominated drainage basins exhibit less variation in d-excess values across seasons, reinforcing our hypothesis that high d-excess values are an indicator specific to WWD-sourced snowpack in the region.
+River samples, which integrate snowmelt, glacial melt, and groundwater sources, decrease from the pre- to post-monsoon season, indicating shift in discharge sourced from WWD-sourced snowmelt to ISM-sourced rainfall.
 These results complement previous studies across the Himalaya that found similar patterns in d-excess linked to precipitation moisture sources in the Himalaya.
 In a broad survey across the Himalaya and Tibetan Plateau, Hren et al., (2009) notes that d-excess values are strongly correlated to elevation and longitude, providing a distinct tracer for water vapor transported from the Bay of Bengal, Indian Ocean, and westerly-derived continental sources.
 Van der Veen et al., (2018) notes a transition in d-excess lapse rates at ~4200 m in the Sutlej (a shift from ~1.5 0/00 km-1 below 4200 m to -3.0 0/00 km-1 above 4200 m) that correlates to increased snowpack in the high-elevation regions of the watershed.
 The d-excess breakpoint does not exist in the Alaknanda basin, which receives less snowpack and is a lower-elevation catchment.
-Considered in tandem with the spatial variability of WWD-derived snowpack across the Himalaya (Fig. 5), these results predict increased seasonal variation in d-excess and isotope values as we move westward along the Himalayan front.
+Considered in tandem with the spatial variability of WWD-derived snowpack across the Himalaya (Fig. 7), these results predict increased seasonal variation in d-excess and isotope values as we move westward along the Himalayan front.

-Building from the results of our synoptic sampling campaign, the time-series data (Fig. 4) show increasing d-excess values at the onset of the monsoon, indicating increased contributions from high d-excess, WWD-derived snowpack associated with surface temperatures greater than 0°C. Snow melt dominates the hydrograph until early June at which point the hydrograph transitions to lower d-excess, ISM-sourced rainfall, eventually stabilizing around mid-July when ISM rainfall dominates the water supply in both catchments (as indicated with an arrow in the middle panel of Fig. 4).
-Both the Barun and Sabha Khola time-series data include peaks in d-excess at the onset of the monsoon in May and June (Fig. 4).
+Building from the results of our synoptic sampling campaign, the time-series data (Fig. 6) show increasing d-excess values at the onset of the monsoon, indicating increased contributions from high d-excess, WWD-derived snowpack to river discharge, and is associated with surface temperatures greater than 0°C. Snow melt dominates the water budget until early June at which point the contributing source to streamflow transitions to lower d-excess, ISM-sourced rainfall, eventually stabilizing around mid-July when ISM rainfall dominates the water supply in both catchments (as indicated with an arrow in the middle panel of Fig. 6).
+Both the Barun and Sabha Khola time-series data include peaks in d-excess at the onset of the monsoon in May and June (Fig. 6).
 Two processes could explain these peaks.
 First, the rivers may be flushed with snowmelt at the onset of the monsoon driven by a combination of increasing temperature and rain-on-snow melting events (Smith and Bookhagen, 2018).
 Second, the peaks could indicate mixing with pre-monsoon rainfall events which, based on Balestrini et al., (2016)’s study in the Khumbu region, may have elevated d-excess values.
 This is particularly true in the Sabha Khola, where d-excess values in early monsoon rainfall events could be further elevated due to high humidity, increased evaporation, and moisture recycling with local water vapor.
 Either of these processes alone or a combination of the two could drive the peaks in d-excess at the monsoon onset.
 The drop in d-excess values in the Barun Khola in early September is most likely associated with a pulse of low d-excess glacial melt water following high temperatures throughout August.

 6 Conclusions